 Best of all, this bunny craft can be created with the lip of the cup on the bottom or flipped over – let your students get creative!

-Teach Starter Teacher Tip: If you don’t have leftover cups, you can use this as a sustainability activity by upcycling toilet paper rolls into fun bunny crafts!
+Teach Starter Teacher Tip: If you don’t have leftover cups, you can use this as an environmental activity by recycling toilet paper rolls into fun bunny crafts!

 Talking about 3D shapes in the classroom?
 Create visual representations of the concept with this bunny craft activity — 3D bunnies!
 Print the 3D bunny nets, and have your students label the various attributes/features (faces, edges, vertices) to show their understanding of the subject.